upvalue/meditations/README.md

 # Dependencies

 - Go libraries: See Godeps/Godeps.json
-- JS libraries: See bower.json; also coffeescript
+- JS libraries: See bower.json and package.json
 - Programs: Pandoc (only necessary for exporting markdown/plaintext descriptions of progress)

 # Attribution